shaunajm/Efficiclean/functional_spec/FunctionalSpec.md

 Guests will benefit from EfficiClean as they will be able to mark their room’s status quickly and be placed onto a queue to be cleaned.
 If guests mark their room as “Please service my room”, they will be given a rough estimate of when a cleaning team will get to their room.
 Currently, guests have to guess how long they should leave their room for, which results in people wondering “Should I go back now?”, “Is it too early?” and even after waiting still sometimes returning to an uncleaned room.
 Efficiclean would completely eradicate this ambiguity that we all hate about getting our rooms serviced.
 Once a guests room is completed and has been approved by a supervisor, they will receive a push notification to let them know that their room has been cleaned.
 This will make this experience more pleasant for guests as it will be efficient and provide a vast amount of information so that they are not left in the dark.

 Supervisors will also be given their own interface on Efficiclean.
 Here they will be shown a progress chart showing how each team is getting on.
-They will also be presented with the options of “Clean approval”, “Hazards approval”, “Severe mess approval”, “Map view”, “Break approval” and “Report Absence”.
+They will also be presented with the options of “Service approval”, “Hazards approval”, “Severe mess approval”, “Map view”, “Break approval” and “Report Absence”.
 By using Efficiclean, staff members will no longer have to search the hotel to find their supervisor to clean their room.
 Instead, they will simply request a room be approved and their supervisor will receive this request, wherever they are in the hotel.

 The map view will allow the supervisor to monitor how their staff members are doing.
 Similar to the staffs map view this will provide a colour coded map showing which rooms need to be cleaned, which have been completed, which do not want to be cleaned and which are empty.
 Supervisors currently cannot see this information and must mark it all on paper room by room.
 The map will allow supervisors to see what rooms they must approve and know where their staff members are during the day.

 Break approval and report absence are also available to the supervisor.
 Break approval means that a pair can simply type in when they want a break and how long of a break they would like.
 The supervisor can then accept or reject these and can also now easily monitor that too many pairs are not taking breaks at the same time.
 Reporting an absence is present on the application to inform the queue if a pair will not be working together.
 It will then we up to the supervisor to either leave this person by themselves or assign them to a three.
 This will ensure that absences and breaks are kept track of electronically for the supervisor to monitor.

 Reception will also benefit from EfficiClean.
 Rather than reception having to call the housekeeping supervisor to check if rooms are available if guests arrive early, they will have their own interface on the system.
 This interface will only contain a simplified version of the map view.
 Reception will have the ability to see when a room, which guests have checked out of, is in progress or has been completed.
 They can then instantly know if they can allow a guest to guest to check in early without any inconvenience.

 Reception will also have an input in the system when guests check out.
 If a guest has not clicked “Checking out” this can be done by receptionists on their user interface.
 Once a guest has checked out, the receptionist, instead of calling the housekeeping manager to let them know, can click on the room on their user interface and mark the room as “Checking out”.
 This room will then be added to the queue like the other rooms to be cleaned.